Headless eCommerce sounds like something out of a horror film, but it's actually one of the biggest drivers of eCommerce

 - Compliance functions.
 Websites are held to many standards when it comes to compliance.
 They need to be easily accessible and usable by all people and must be safe and secure for user data.
 If you want to protect your business from lawsuits or lose your eCommerce business insurance, this is a must in the platform you choose.
 This is a vital aspect of your business that should be included in your eCommerce business plan.

 - Mobile-friendliness.
 More eCommerce customers are shopping on their mobile phones than ever. eCommerce analytics show that, if your site doesn't look good on their devices or loads too slowly, you'll miss out on a chance to increase eCommerce sales.
 Customer retention is key in eCommerce.
 Stick with a headless platform that can easily be adapted or integrated with a progressive web app (PWA).

 Get a-Head of the Competition

 A headless eCommerce platform offers a lot of flexibility to businesses looking to create a user-friendly website.
 Instead of having to create a website structure from scratch, you can edit and launch new sections of your site in no time.
 These are valuable tools that can turn eCommerce business ideas into profitable businesses in no time.
 You'll also free up some time and cash to invest in other useful eCommerce software.

-For food suppliers, we recommend going with an eCommerce marketplace like BlueCart eCommerce.
+For food suppliers, we recommend going with an online marketplace like BlueCart eCommerce.
 This all-in-one solution handles store design and structure, menus, payment processing, and more.
 That lets businesses focus on what they do best, selling.
-They can even sell DTC food, make B2B sales, or both!
+They can even sell DTC food, make B2B sales, wholesale sales, or all of the above!